RoseCityRobotics/rcr-foundations/git/01-why-git.md

 Git might seem intimidating at first, but with practice it becomes a powerful tool for managing projects of any size.

+## Learn more

+For visual learners, these short videos from the Git team provide excellent introductions:
+* [What is Version Control?](https://git-scm.com/videos) (5:59) – Explains the fundamental concepts
+* [What is Git?](https://git-scm.com/videos) (8:15) – Introduction to Git specifically